lbaile21/LLMstudio/examples/README.md

 - **Rate limit errors**: if you hit provider rate limits while iterating, try reducing the number of parallel requests or adding a short backoff between calls.
+- **Kernel can't find new packages**: after `pip install`-ing a dependency, restart the Jupyter kernel so the updated environment is picked up.